Ashish4578/AngularPractice/myProject01/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.17.

+# To run this app
+Run this app use `ng s -o myProject01` cmd in terminal.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.